-where $\Omega_\text{LO-Pilot-Beat}(t)$ is the time varying beat frequency of the pilot tone with the LO, $\phi(t)$ is the phase noise, $t$ is time and $(A/\sqrt{2})^2 / \text{Var} (X_\text{meas})$ is the SNR given by the pilot tone power $A^2/2$ and the power of the quadrature noise, $\text{Var} (X_\text{meas})$, induced by the measurement (often shot noise and electronic noise).
+where $\Omega_\text{LO-pilot-beat}(t)$ is the time varying beat frequency of the pilot tone with the LO, $\phi(t)$ is the phase noise, $t$ is the time, and $(A/\sqrt{2})^2 / \text{var} (X_\text{meas})$ is the SNR given by the pilot tone power $A^2/2$ and the power of the quadrature noise, $\text{var} (X_\text{meas})$, induced by the measurement (often shot noise and electronic noise).
 After the measurement, the phase $\phi(t)$ has to be estimated from the measurements.
-This can be conveniently achieved by taking either the arctangent of the two measured quadrature components (phase-diverse reception) or the measured signal and its Hilbert transform (RF heterodyne reception).
+This can be achieved by taking either the arctangent of the two measured quadrature components (phase-diverse reception) or the measured signal and its Hilbert transform (rf heterodyne reception).
 However, while computationally inexpensive, this estimation method is not statistically optimal.
-Statistically optimal are methods based on Bayesian inference~\cite{Saerkkae2013}.
+Statistically optimal methods are based on Bayesian inference~\cite{Saerkkae2013}.
 Kalman filters produce estimates of unknown time varying variables in the presence of noise.
 Their extended and unscented versions can deal with the nonlinearity of the measurement equation with respect to phase and have shown exceptional performance down to much lower SNRs than the arctangent-method~\cite{Chin2021,Kleis2019,Su2019}.
-The required prior model in Bayesian inference is usually taken from a Wiener model of phase noise whose linewidth parameters are learned from the data.
+The required prior model in Bayesian inference is usually taken from a Wiener model of phase noise whose linewidth parameters are determined from the data.
 Alternative approaches have used neural networks for phase estimation~\cite{Long2023,Xing2022}.

-Since eventually the SNR of the pilot tone or reference symbols is the figure of merit to achieve high quality phase estimation, some experiments have used polarization multiplexing to accommodate higher power pilot tones and low power quantum states~\cite{Laudenbach2019}.
-A recent study showed that 10 kHz linewidth lasers can be used with SNRs above 28~dB, however higher linewidth lasers require higher SNR which are experimentally challenging to achieve without impacting the linearity of the receivers.
+Since eventually the SNR of the pilot tone or reference symbols is the figure of merit for achieving high-quality phase estimation, some experiments have used polarization multiplexing to accommodate higher power pilot tones and low-power quantum states~\cite{Laudenbach2019}.
+A recent study showed that 10 kHz linewidth lasers can be used with SNRs above 28~dB; however, higher linewidth lasers require higher SNR, which are experimentally challenging to achieve without impacting the linearity of the receivers.